 In her free time, Valerie enjoys reading, walking and spending time with family and friends.

-Alec was awarded a BA in Religious Studies from the College of Charleston in South Carolina and his MA in Counseling from Reformed Theological Seminary in Orlando, Florida.
+Alec is a Licensed Professional Counselor who was awarded a BA in Religious Studies from the College of Charleston in South Carolina and his MA in Counseling from Reformed Theological Seminary in Orlando, Florida.

-In his counseling, Alec utilizes an integrative approach in which he draws from such theories as Adlerian, Relational, and Systems theory.
+In his counseling, Alec utilizes an integrative approach in which he draws from such theories as Person Centered, Adlerian, Relational, and Family Systems.
 Alec ascribes to the theory that real and lasting change occurs through addressing not just behaviors, but the deeper issues of the heart.

-In addition to counseling, Alec and his wife like to take walks, attend sporting events, and share their hospitality with others.
-In quieter moments, Alec likes to read and relax with friends.
+In addition to counseling, Alec and his wife enjoy parenting their two boys, taking walks, attending sporting events, and sharing their hospitality with others.

 Sarah is a Licensed Professional Counselor with the Center for Christian Counseling.
 She earned her BA in Biology from Taylor University in Upland, Indiana and her MA in Counseling from Asbury Theological Seminary in Wilmore, Kentucky.